Hilbert521/Abate_LCSS2020/README.md

 Publisher: IEEE Control Systems Letters

-Description: The two scripts in this repository generate Figures 1 2 and 3 in the paper.
+Description: The two scripts in this repository generate Figures 1 and 2 in the paper.

 Code Author: Matthew Abate